FREE SHIPPING on all orders!

 What Happens if a Water Softener is too Small

 Ever tried washing dishes only to find stubborn spots staring back at you?
 That’s what happens when your water softener is too small!
 It won’t keep up, leading to hard water havoc—scale build-up, dull laundry, and endless salt refills.
-Keep reading to explore solutions, types of water softeners, and smarter sizing!
+Keep reading to explore solutions, types of water softener, and smarter sizing!

 Sizing Your Water Softener: Finding the Right Capacity

+Getting the right-sized water softener is like picking the perfect pair of shoes—too small, and you’ll regret it every day.
 A softener that’s too small won’t remove all the minerals from your water, meaning your taps, kettle, and showerhead will still get coated in limescale.
 Worse still, it’ll wear out faster because it’s working overtime just to keep up.
+Let’s break down how to make sure you get a system that fits your home’s needs.

 Understanding Water Softener Capacity

+Water softeners are measured by grain capacity—a fancy way of saying how many minerals they can remove before needing to regenerate.
 Think of it like a sponge soaking up water.
 A small sponge gets full quickly, while a bigger one can hold more before needing to be wrung out.
 A softener that’s too small will constantly "wring itself out" (regenerate), wasting water and salt while still not delivering consistently soft water.

 Calculating Your Water Usage